alterNERDtive/VoiceAttack-EliteScreenshots/README.md

 ## Converting Old Screenhots

 On startup the plugin will inform you if it finds older screenshots.
-You can run the `convertold` plugin context (FIXXME: or import and select the included profile) to batch convert them .
+You can run the `convertold` plugin context to batch convert them .

 ## Need Help / Want to Contribute?